'The Voice' Breakout Star Britton Buchanan Tackles His First 'Female Song,' a Soulful Tina Turner Classic

 There’s a first time for everything!

-On Monday’s episode of The Voice, Britton Buchanan challenged himself by performing a show-stopping rendition of Tina Turner‘s “What’s Love Got To Do With It” for his Top 10 performance.
+On Monday’s episode of The Voice, Britton Buchanan challenged himself by performing a show-stopping rendition of Tina Turner‘s “What’s Love Got to Do with It” for his Top 10 performance.
 But this wasn’t just any cover.
 The occasion marked the first time the 18-year-old North Carolina native put his voice to the test by performing a track made famous by a woman.

 “This is my first time doing a female song.
 Girls are just freaking awesome and they have expansive ranges that go everywhere and I don’t, so it was challenging,” Buchanan told reporters after the show.